Smin Bayan: Governor of Legaing (1415–1423)

 At any rate, the former Hanthawaddy commander apparently played a key role in driving back the Chinese, even if the stakes were not as high or the events were not as dramatic as chronicles make them out to be.
 For his service, Bayan was made governor of Legaing along with the regalia befitting a prince, and wedded to a younger daughter of Gov. Yazathu of Talok by a grateful Minkhaung.
 Bayan spent the next seven years in the northern kingdom.
 However, he apparently did not go to the southern front while Razadarit was alive.
+(Note: His name is conspicuously absent from the commander lists of the campaigns in the following years of the war.)

 Bayan went to the front only after the deaths of Minkhaung and Razadarit in 1421.
-In November 1422, he marched to the south alongside Thihathu (r.
+In early 1423, he marched to the south alongside Thihathu (r.
 1421–1425), the new king of Ava, in Ava's attempt to interfere in the succession crisis in Pegu.
-The invasion ended amicably in early 1423 in a peace treaty between Thihathu and Prince Binnya Ran, one of the pretenders to the Pegu throne.
+The invasion ended amicably in a peace treaty between Thihathu and Prince Binnya Ran, one of the pretenders to the Pegu throne.

 For his part, Bayan saw an opportunity for him to return to his native land and be rehabilitated.
 Upon withdrawal of Ava troops, Bayan accompanied Thihathu on an elephant hunting trip in Tharrawaddy at the border.
 He made a break for the border during the hunting trip, shouting back to Thihathu as he rode away that he needed to return to his homeland as he missed his wife and family in the south.